 The whole business.
 Power users will find a wide array of customization options, and the tool is easy enough for contributor SMEs to use.
 Gomo also provides ample space for novice instructional designers to become more skilled in their craft.

-- Fully responsive and adaptive
+- Fully responsive and adaptive desktop and mobile learning

 - An evolved tool with a wide range of features